 What Is Rocket Money?

 Rocket Money, formerly TrueBill, is an online budgeting app that tracks your spending, income, subscriptions, and savings goals, among other financial metrics.
 Given that consumers have so many separate things to monitor — student loans, savings, investments, etc. — the appeal is that you can see everything in one place.
 Rocket Money also advertises a few slick features, such as allowing you to cancel subscriptions without leaving the app.
+While there is a fully functional free version, users can also choose to pay between $3 and $12 a month, as the company offers a sliding scale.
+Consumers that pay between $3 to $5 per month will be billed annually.

 Track and classify your income and expenses